alltheplaces/alltheplaces/docs/HARD_WORK_SPIDER.md

 you can use it in your code.
 This is a lot easier than running a `crawl` every time you make a change to your spider.

-To enter the shell, use `pripenv run scrapy shell http://example.com` (where you replace the URL with your own).
+To enter the shell, use `pipenv run scrapy shell http://example.com` (where you replace the URL with your own).
 It will dump you into a Python shell after having requested the page and parsing it.
 Once in the shell, you can do things with the `response` object as if you were in your spider.
 The shell also offers a shortcut function